Pejo-306/HMI-Tree-Optimization/README.md

 #### Tree traversal

 As explained in the last section, the optimization algorithm has the capability to consider which nodes are suitable for caching.
-On every screen refresh the tree structure is traversed twice - once with a _DFS_ (depth-first search) and the second time with a _BFS_ (breadth-first search).
+On every screen refresh, the tree structure is traversed twice - once with a _DFS_ (depth-first search) and the second time with a _BFS_ (breadth-first search).

 The first traversal of the tree uses _DFS_ to clear the __dirty__ flag (if the node has been updated since the last refresh), as well as mark each node as either _very dirty_ or _very clean_.
-The marking decision is made on the basis of frequency counting as elaborated on in the above subsection.
-The traversal method used here must be a _DFS_ in order to properly mark container nodes based on the marking of their children nodes.
+The marking decision is made based on frequency counting as elaborated on in the above subsection.
+The traversal method used here must be a _DFS_ to properly mark container nodes based on the marking of their children nodes.
 Therefore, this _DFS_ _must_ traverse the entire tree data structure.

-The second tree traversal utilizes a _BFS_ to actually decide which nodes to cache, which - to rerender, and which - to load from the cache.
+The second tree traversal utilizes a _BFS_ to decide which nodes to cache, which - to rerender, and which - to load from the cache.
 The benefit of using a _BFS_ traversal here is that the latter naturally reaches the uppermost (closest to the root) _very clean_ nodes first.
 It is thus obsolete to traverse a